 Cimiez is a neighbourhood packed with history.
 An old Roman outpost, Cimiez was favourite vacation destination of Queen Victoria.
 For centuries, many historic aristocrats and noblemen travelled to this area to enjoy peace, quiet, and paradise on the south coast of France.
 This is our top recommendation for where to stay in Nice for families.

 Nice is a stunning city and one of the best places to stay in France.
-Famous for its beautiful waterfront and charming old port, Nice has long been a vacation destination for movie stars, socialites, and royalty from around the world.
+Famous for its beautiful waterfront and charming old port, Nice has long been a holiday destination.
+Particularly for movie stars, socialites, and royalty from around the world.

-Today, travellers of all styles, ages, and budgets flock to the shores of the Mediterranean to soak up the sunshine, lounge on the beach and indulge in the French, joie de vivre.
+Today, travellers of all styles, ages, and budgets flock to the shores of the Mediterranean.
+Many go to soak up the sunshine, lounge on the beach and indulge in the French, joie de vivre.

-Old Town is the centre of Nice and the city’s most iconic neighbourhood.
+The Old Town is the centre of Nice and the city’s most iconic neighborhood.
 It has winding cobblestone streets, colourful buildings, and a vibrant atmosphere.

-North and west of the city centre are the neighbourhoods of Thiers, Gambetta, Vernier, and Cimiez.
-Home to a myriad of great museums and a wide variety of restaurant, these neighbourhoods are where you’ll find great accommodation options for families and travellers on a budget.
+North and west of the city centre are the neighborhoods of Thiers, Gambetta, Vernier, and Cimiez.
+They are home to a myriad of great museums and a wide variety of restaurants.
+These neighborhoods are where you’ll find great accommodation options for families and those who are budget backpacking.

-You might still be wondering, “where to stay in Nice, France?”
-To which case, we say do not fret and check out our detailed breakdown below!
+You might still be wondering, “Where to stay in Nice, France?”
+In which case, I say do not fret and check out my detailed breakdown of each area below!

 #1 Old Town (“Vieux Nice”) – Where to Stay in Nice for the First Time

-Old Town, or “Vieux Nice”, is the heart of the city of Nice.
+Old Town, or “Vieux Nice”, is the heart of the city centre and is one of the best neighborhoods to stay in Nice.
 A dense labyrinth of cobblestone streets, this is where you’ll find colourful buildings, charming shops, quaint cafes and historic landmarks.
-Not only is it one of our favourite neighbourhoods in Nice, but it’s our top recommendation for where to stay in Nice if you’re visiting for the first time.
+Not only is it one of my favourite neighborhoods in Nice, but it’s my top recommendation for where to stay in Nice if you’re visiting for the first time.

 One of Old Town’s most famous attractions is the Cours Saleya Flower Market.
 Bustling and vibrant, even travellers without a green thumb will adore browsing the flower stalls and stopping to smell the blooms.